megalonyx/advent-of-code-2021/README.md

 Problem input looks somewhat like a programming language (like Logo, but with a submarine instead of a turtle).
 Maybe Logo would have been fitting, but I choose to build an interpreter for the problem in Lex.
 Normally you use Lex in conjunction with yacc, but I want to leave yacc as an option for another day, so I have to do some violence to lex to make it work.

+## Day 3: Octave

+Problem input looked like a matrix, so I thought, use Octave, it is well suited to matrices.
+Oh my!
+The hard part was figuring out how to read in the data.
+Working with the matrices however is quite easy.